ROXNES/BetterLibrusAPI/README.md

 ![downloads](https://img.shields.io/npm/dt/better-librus-api)
 ![License](https://img.shields.io/badge/license-AGPL--3.0-blue)

+## NOTE

+For some reason I forgot it only works for either all or one school in Gorzów Wielkopolski.
+I will try to make it work for every school.
+If you're using Librus Syngeria in your school, please contact **ROXNES - roxnes.business@gmail.com**

 ## Description

 BetterLibrusAPI is a node package API that scrapes Librus data (like grades, messages, announcements etc.) from specified accounts.\